-Possibly because they increase oxidative stress, illness or infection—such as influenza, cancer, or sexually transmitted infections—are associated with increased sperm DNA fragmentation.
+Possibly because they increase oxidative stress, illness or infection is associated with increased sperm DNA fragmentation.
+These include:

-In a study of men with sexually transmitted infections from chlamydia or mycoplasma (a bacteria that causes inflammation in the urinary tract), patients had increased DFI compared to controls (an average of 35% compared to 11%).
+In a study of men with sexually transmitted infections from chlamydia or mycoplasma (a bacteria that causes inflammation in the urinary tract), patients had increased DNA fragmentation index compared to controls (an average of 35% compared to 11%).

-In a case study of one patient with a fever illness, sperm DNA fragmentation testing revealed that DFI increased significantly in the month following the fever—by 24% in the 15 days following the fever and 36% in the 37 days following—reflecting the infection and fever’s impact on the sperm that were in production at the time of the illness.
-The DFI did not decrease to normal levels until approximately 2–3 months after the fever resolved, once again reflecting the duration of spermatogenesis (it takes approximately 70–90 days to produce sperm).
+In a case study of one patient with a fever illness, sperm DNA fragmentation testing revealed that the DNA fragmentation index increased significantly in the month following the fever.
+DFI increased by 24% in the 15 days following the fever and 36% in the 37 days following, reflecting the infection and fever’s impact on the sperm that were in production at the time of the illness.

 And, while cancer treatment is well known for its impact on fertility (more on that below), research is revealing that cancer itself may have a damaging effect on sperm DNA.
-In a study of pre-treatment cancer patients that compared them to fertile and infertile patients, cancer patients had higher levels of sperm DNA fragmentation than even infertile men, before even receiving any chemotherapy or radiation treatments.
+One study found that cancer patients had higher levels of sperm DNA fragmentation than infertile men, even before receiving any chemotherapy or radiation treatments.